 As a company, we recognise that we have the moral responsibility and social obligation to make responsible decisions that guarantee both human and environmental health and safety.
 At UCB, we believe that the best way to have a positive impact on society is by engaging with our suppliers and integrating into our supply chain requirements, specifications and criteria that are compatible with our sustainability strategy.
-The Suppliers Code of Conduct forms a key part of our efforts to drive sustainability, outlining UCB's set of values and principles that it expects suppliers should follow.
+UCB's Responsible Sourcing Standards for Business Partners forms a key part of our efforts to drive sustainability, outlining UCB's set of values and principles that it expects suppliers should follow, also in their own upstream value chain.